LeoIta/Angular/src/documentation/routing.md

 This will update the value of city when it changes in the path.

-To navigate to e.g. `http://localhost:4200/about/Paris/France`, you use the `navigate` method of `router: Router` in the ts file:
+To navigate to e.g. `http://localhost:4200/about/Paris/France`, you use the `navigate` method of the `router: Router` in the ts file:

 ```
 this.router.navigate(['about', 'Paris', 'France'])